- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 The Haneda Advantage

 On the face of it, the answer to which Tokyo airport should I fly to should be simple – Haneda.
-It’s much closer geographically to Tokyo city (23km away from Shinjuku Station rather than 76km away) which means, theoretically, you should be at your hotel faster if you fly into Haneda than Narita.
+It’s much closer geographically to Tokyo city (23km away from Shinjuku Station rather than 76km away), which means, theoretically, you should be at your hotel faster if you fly into Haneda than Narita.

 1. Check the ‘Real’ Cost

-Sometimes it can look as if flying into Narita is cheaper – but, before you think ‘yay, bargain’ – check exactly how much you’re going to save in the real world.
+Sometimes, it can look as if flying into Narita is cheaper – but, before you think ‘yay, bargain’ – check exactly how much you’re going to save in the real world.

-If your flight is only around US$50, AU$70 or £40 less to fly into Narita than Haneda then, you might not actually save any money because you have to get from Narita to your hotel in Tokyo and so you do have to add on the cost of transport.
+If your flight is only around US$50, AU$70 or £40 less to fly into Narita than Haneda, then you might not actually save any money because you have to get from Narita to your hotel in Tokyo, and so you do have to add on the cost of transport.

 And, because Narita is further out of Tokyo than Haneda is, this costs a bit more.